Oekaki-Connect/web-novel-static-generator/README.md

 You can see a demo build live on: https://oekaki-connect.github.io/web-novel/

-You can see our version of it live on: https://www.ocwn.net/
+You can see our version of it live on: https://www.ocwn.net/ (not yet live but will be soon)

-# Why?
+## Why?

-* I didn't see static site generator for web novels which already existed
+* I didn't see an existing static site generator for web novels which already existed
 * Didn't want the baggage of trying to modifying an existing generic static site generator
-* This generator works out of box fully with github, easy to use, easy to modify
+* This generator works out of box fully with github for free, it's easy to use, easy to modify

+## Support

+* You can open up issues in this repo to request features or improvements and they will be considered
+* Do not open support issues if you can't figure out how to use this, this documentation is enough
+* Do not join our discord or contact us for questions on how to set this up, read the docs
+* If you can't figure it out on your own, ask a dev friend or a friendly AI to help you

 ## Features